 A short sagging of positions in the search results is possible, correspondingly, the loss of traffic share.
 In addition, there is the possibility of slowing down the site and completely deleting the reviews published in the plug-ins.

 However, the main difficulty for a webmaster is the decrease in SERP positions by about 20%.
-You probably wonder how to reduce this problem?
+Do you probably wonder how to reduce this problem?
 Read the entire article, and you will learn how to start moving the site to HTTPS without losing positions!